microsoft/winget-cli-restsource/Tools/PowershellModule/doc/WingetRestSource.md

     ```

 > [!Note]
-> If PowerShell module is extracted from zip file downloaded from Github releases page, the PowerShell Module must be re-imported each time the PowerShell window is closed.
+> If PowerShell module is extracted from zip file downloaded from Github releases page, the PowerShell module must be re-imported each time the PowerShell window is closed.
-> To prevent having to re-install this PowerShell module each time, install from PowerShell Gallery or review the instructions in the [Installing a PowerShell Module on Microsoft Docs](https://learn.microsoft.com/powershell/scripting/developer/module/installing-a-powershell-module?view=powershell-7.4)
+> To prevent having to re-install this PowerShell module each time, install from PowerShell Gallery or review the instructions in the [Installing a PowerShell module on Microsoft Docs](https://learn.microsoft.com/powershell/scripting/developer/module/installing-a-powershell-module?view=powershell-7.4)

 ### Automate the creation of a Windows Package Manager REST source